ozzie-lam/rebyte-docs/guide/teams/access-control.md

 ## team accounts

-Team accounts are aimed at collaboration among teams, and there are three roles within a team account.
+Team accounts allows for collaboration among teams, and there are three roles in a team account.

-Builders (builder, admin, owner): develop and maintain the team's agents, knowledge, and apps.
+* Builders (builder, admin, owner): develop and maintain the team's agents, knowledge, and apps.

-Users: use applications within the team.
+* Users: use applications within the team.

-Non-team users: users who are not part of the team.
+* Non-team users: users who are not part of the team.

 For team accounts, builders can develop, design, and use the agents, knowledge, and apps within the team account.
 Users can view and use the apps, knowledge, and agents in the team account.